csexton/homebrew/Library/Homebrew/man/brew.1.md

 ## OPTIONS

  * `-v`, `--verbose`:
-   Print extra debugging imformation
+   Print extra debugging information

  * `--prefix`:
    Display the current install path for Homebrew

  * `--cache`:
-   Cache
+   Display the current cache path for Homebrew

  * `-v`, `--version`:
    Print the version number of brew to standard error.